sbates-idrc/c2lc-coding-environment/open_robot_kit/crickit_circuit_playround_bluefruit_dc/README.md

-# Adafruit CRICKIT with Circuit Playround Bluefruit and DC motors
+# Adafruit CRICKIT with Circuit Playground Bluefruit and DC motors

 ![Robot from above](IMG_0040.jpg)